-- One person is responsible for posting to the General Ledger, reconciling the General Ledger to the daily reports, preparing and signing the monthly reports, performing banks reconciliations, and reconciling to the County Clerk. - Eleven (11) of the twelve (12) monthly reports reviewed did not contain an indication of being reviewed and approved by someone other than the preparer. - The bank reconciliations for the General, Official Depository, EFTPS, DA Credit Card and Court Clerk CC Payments bank accounts were not always reviewed and approved by someone other than the preparer.
+- One person is responsible for posting to the General Ledger, reconciling the General Ledger to the daily reports, preparing and signing the monthly reports, performing banks reconciliations, and reconciling to the County Clerk. - Eleven (11) of the twelve (12) monthly reports reviewed did not contain an indication of being reviewed and approved by someone other than the preparer. - Bank reconciliations were not always reviewed and approved by someone other than the preparer.